spinnaker/swabbie/README.md

   * AMIs
   * Server Groups
   * Launch Configurations
+  * Launch Templates
   * EBS Snapshots
   * ELBs
 - Halyard: Not supported yet (PRs are welcome!)

 ## Contributing
 If you're interested in contributing support for other providers or resource types, open an issue or join the Spinnaker Team slack and post in #swabbie.

 Areas: